karthilxg/dotfiles/README.md

 </p>

 When setting up a new Mac, you may want to install some common [Homebrew](https://brew.sh/) formulae (after installing Homebrew, of course):

 Some of the apps installed by the `brew.sh` script include: Chrome, Firefox, Sublime Text, Atom, Dropbox, Evernote, Skype, Slack, Alfred, etc.  **For a full listing of installed formulae and apps, refer to the commented [brew.sh source file](https://github.com/karthilxg/dotfiles/blob/master/brew.sh) directly and tweak it to suit your needs.**

+Some of the apps installed by the `brew.sh` script include: Chrome, Firefox, Sublime Text, Atom, Dropbox, Evernote, Skype, Slack, Alfred, etc.  **For a full listing of installed formulae and apps, refer to the commented [brew.sh source file](https://github.com/karthilxg/dotfiles/blob/master/brew.sh) directly and tweak it to suit your needs.**